Yu-Gi-Oh! Arc-V

 Yu-Gi-Oh!
 Arc-V (遊☆戯☆王ARC-V, Yū Gi Ō Āku Faibu), stylized as Yu-Gi-Oh!
-ARC-V, is a Japanese anime series produced by Nihon Ad Systems (NAS) and animated by Gallop.
+ARC-V, is a Japanese anime series produced by TV Tokyo and NAS and animated by Gallop.
 It is the fourth spin-off anime series in the Yu-Gi-Oh! franchise following Yu-Gi-Oh!
 Zexal.
-The series aired in Japan on TV Tokyo from April 6, 2014 to March 26, 2017.
+The series aired in Japan on TV Tokyo from April 6, 2014, to March 26, 2017.
 The series is held by NAS within Japan, while it is licensed outside Japan by Konami Cross Media NY and launched internationally in 2015.

 A manga adaptation by Naohito Miyoshi began serialization in Shueisha's V Jump magazine in August 2015.

 The series was succeeded by Yu-Gi-Oh!
 VRAINS, which premiered in Japan on May 10, 2017.

 Plot

-In Paradise City's You Show Duel School, a second-year middle school student named Yuya Sakaki aspires to become a professional Dueltainer, he believes that Dueling is for fun and should be enjoyed just like his father, who disappeared.
-Yuya awakens a new power called Pendulum Summoning, which attracted the attention of the Leo Corporation's president, Declan Akaba.
-Yuya later meets three Duelists who greatly resemble him: The collected Xyz duelist "Yuto" from the Xyz dimension, whom he unknowingly absorbed during the Duel between Yuto and Yugo.
-The overconfident Synchro duelist "Yugo" from the Synchro dimension, with a similar background with Yusei in Yu-Gi-Oh!
-5Ds.
-And the sadistic Fusion duelist "Yuri" from the Fusion dimension, who works for the Professor in Duel academy, turning people in to cards.
+In Paradise City's You Show Duel School, second-year middle school student Yuya Sakaki aspires to become a professional Dueltainer, believing that Dueling is for fun and should be enjoyed just like his father, who disappeared.
+Yuya awakens a new power called Pendulum Summoning, which attracts the attention of the Leo Corporation's president, Declan Akaba.
+Yuya later meets three Duelists who greatly resemble him: the collected Xyz duelist "Yuto" from the Xyz dimension, whom he unknowingly absorbed during the Duel between Yuto and Yugo.
+The overconfident Synchro duelist "Yugo" from the Synchro dimension, who has a similar background with Yusei in Yu-Gi-Oh!
+5Ds (and uses a dragon that resembles Yusei's Stardust Dragon).
+And the sadistic Fusion duelist "Yuri" from the Fusion dimension, who works for the Professor in Duel Academy, turning people into cards.

-These look-alikes originate from other dimensions besides Yuya's Standard Dimension as he and his friends find themselves in the middle of an interdimensional conflict against the Fusion Dimension's Duel Academy, which Yuri attends.
+These look-alikes originate from other dimensions besides Yuya's Standard Dimension, and he and his friends become involved in an interdimensional conflict against the Fusion Dimension's Duel Academy, which Yuri attends.
 Duel Academy is led by Declan's estranged father Leo, who seeks to unite the four dimensions.
-Leo formed a group of elite duelists called the Lancers (includes Yuya, Moonshadow & Shay) to stop his father, while they build their numbers while traveling to the Synchro and Xyz Dimensions to find Yuya's friend Zuzu Boyle.
-The group is joined by the Fusion Dimension's Celina, who resembles Zuzu.
+Declan forms a group of elite duelists called the Lancers, whose members include Yuya, Moonshadow, and Shay, to stop his father.
+They increase their numbers while traveling to the Synchro and Xyz Dimensions to find Yuya's friend Zuzu Boyle, and are joined by the Fusion Dimension's Celina, who resembles Zuzu.

-The Lancers were aware of the Four dimensions and went to the Synchro dimension where Yugo hails from, Yugo was heavily convinced that Zuzu was his abducted childhood friend Rin.
-A threat arose from the head of sector security in the Synchro dimension, the head of sector security was mind controlling all of sector security, but after Yuya defeated Jack they were able to stop it but they ended up in the Xyz dimension were Yuya meets a student of Duel academy who dueled his father but failed to turn him in to a card, Yuya was more convinced that his father was alive.
+Aware of the four dimensions, the Lancers go to the Synchro dimension where Yugo hails from, as Yugo is convinced that Zuzu is his abducted childhood friend Rin.
+A threat arises from the head of sector security in the Synchro dimension, who is mind controlling all of sector security.
+Yuya defeats Jack and they are able to stop it, but they end up in the Xyz dimension.
+There, Yuya meets a student of Duel Academy who dueled his father but failed to turn him into a card, and becomes more convinced that his father is alive.